ft-circleci-orbs/cloudsmith-python-orb/README.md

 The orb commands need the following parameters:

-* `repository_identifier` : The identity/slug of the Cloudsmith repository
+* `repository` : The identity/slug of the Cloudsmith repository

-* `service_identifier` : The identity/slug of the Cloudsmith service account to use when authenticating with OIDC
+* `service_account` : The identity/slug of the Cloudsmith service account to use when authenticating with OIDC

 This can be found in the [Cloudsmith UI](https://cloudsmith.io/orgs/financial-times/).